 Find and Remove Invalid Contacts

-Your HubSpot contacts list likely has records that are invalid.
-They might be people who are entering firstname.lastname@example.org as an email address, putting in other random junk, or (my personal favorite) they might make up some funny alter-egos when submitting forms.
+People enter junk info into forms all the time.
+They might be people who are entering email@example.com as an email address, putting in other random junk, or (my personal favorite) they might make up some funny alter-egos when submitting forms.
 People are not usually super creative and searches in your database for 'asdf' or 'test' will likely surface a few results.
 You'll also see these guys resurface in your hard bounce reports.

 Soft bounces can happen for a variety of reasons including the recipients inbox was full, the server couldn't connect or the email that you were sending was too large and was rejected by the receiving server.
-When you filter your HubSpot contact list by those who have had a marketing email bounce, your list will be full of these soft bounces.
-Some will be old contacts who have moved on from their former roles but some will be legitimate contacts who should be receiving your emails.
+When you filter your HubSpot contact list by those who have had a marketing email bounce, your list will be full of these.
+Some will be old contacts whose information is no longer valid.
+Others will be legitimate contacts who should be receiving your emails.
 It's important to differentiate here that they may still be receiving your 'normal' emails but 'marketing emails' are not being accepted by their server.
 Check the Legal Basis settings of those contacts to ensure that they're opted in to your marketing emails.

 Unbouncing a Contact in HubSpot